-In addition to filing an application for operating authority, all applicants for motor carrier, freight forwarder, and broker authorities must have specific surety bond documents on file before the FMCSA will issue the authorities.
+In addition to filing an application for operating authority, all applicants for motor carrier, freight forwarder, and broker authorities must have specific surety bond documents on file before the FMCSA will issue a license.
 A BMC-84 surety bond or a BMC-85 (Trust Fund Agreement) in the coverage amount of $75,000 is required for all Freight Forwarder and Broker of Freight authorities.

 In order to ensure you are getting an accurate surety bond from a high quality A-rated surety carrier at the best price in the market, it is important to rely on freight broker surety bond specialists like Surety Bonds Direct to guide you.
 We’ll send you a free quote and help you get the lowest bond cost available.
 And if your credit isn’t perfect, that’s OK--we work with many principals with credit problems.
 Our network of sureties includes companies that specialize in principals with credit problems to help ensure that your credit is no barrier to getting the surety bonds you need.

-Surety Bonds Direct will electronically file the BMC-84 form with the FMCSA on your behalf at no extra cost when you apply for your operating authority.
-This filing must be received within 90 days after the FMCSA has published public notice of intention to register the applicant.
+Additionally, Surety Bonds Direct will electronically file the BMC-84 form with the FMCSA on your behalf at no extra cost when you apply for your operating authority.
+This filing must be received within 90 days after the agency has published public notice of intention to register the applicant.
 Applicants will be notified by letter of their assigned docket number and date of publication in the FMCSA Register.
 The name and address of the business as set out in all pre-registration filings must match exactly the name and address provided in the application for operating authority filings.
 Any deviation will result in rejection of the supplemental pre-registration filings.

 What Does the BMC-84 Surety Bond Protect Against?

 A Broker's or Freight Forwarder's Surety Bond is required under 49 U.S.C.
 13906.
 The surety bond is written on FORM BMC-84 as mandated by the United States Department of Transportation Federal Motor Carrier Safety Administration.
-The purpose of this surety bond is to ensure compliance by the bonded principal (licensed Broker or a licensed Freight Forwarder) with the rules and regulations set forth by the Federal Motor Carrier Safety Administration as they pertain to protection of motor carriers and shippers.
+The purpose of this surety bond is to ensure compliance by bonded freight brokers and forwarders with the rules and regulations set forth by the Federal Motor Carrier Safety Administration as they pertain to protection of motor carriers and shippers.
 The bond also guarantees adherence to 49 U.S.C.
 13906(b).
-The bonded principal must pay or cause to be paid to motor carriers or shippers by motor vehicle any amounts for legally due as a result of the principal’s failure perform, fulfill, and carry out all contracts, agreements, and arrangements while this bond is in effect for supplying transportation under the license issued by the Federal Motor Carrier Safety Administration.
+The bonded principal must pay or cause to be paid to motor carriers or shippers by motor vehicle any amounts for legally due as a result of the principal’s failure to perform, fulfill, and carry out all contracts, agreements, and credit arrangements while this bond is in effect for supplying transportation under the license issued by the Federal Motor Carrier Safety Administration.

 What are the FMCSA's Insurance Requirements?

-Motor carrier, freight forwarder, and broker authorities must also have specific insurance and legal process agent documents on file before the FMCSA will issue the authorities.
+Motor carriers, freight forwarders, and freight brokers must also have specific insurance and legal process agent documents on file before the FMCSA will issue the authorities.
 The required filings vary, based on the types of registrations involved.
 Liability and cargo insurance forms must be submitted directly by the home office of the insurance company furnishing the coverage.
 The FMCSA does not furnish copies of insurance forms.
 BMC-91 or BMC-91X Public liability insurance (bodily injury/property damage/environmental restoration) for Motor Carrier and Freight Forwarders as well as Freight and Cargo insurance are required.